fewark/1724_web/final_report/README.md

 - Built with **React** and **Ant Design**, the interface adapts to various screen sizes.
 - All pages, including login, chatroom list, and chatroom view, remain accessible and usable on Desktop.

+### 6. File Upload and Sharing

+Users can upload and share image or PDF files in any chatroom.

+- File upload is done via the message input toolbar.
+- Supported file types include images (`.png`, `.jpg`) and PDFs (`.pdf`).
+- Uploaded files are stored securely in **MinIO**, and accessed via pre-signed private URLs.
+- Files are immediately available in chat and can be viewed/downloaded by all participants in the room.

 ---